benjaminrose/data-analysis-book/book/frontmatter/preface.md

 This class covers a collection of content I taught myself over my graduate education and postdoctoral work.
 Since it covers a lot of content, there are reference at the end of each section for further, more detailed explanations.
 These are usually the tools I used to teach myself.

+(Goal is to ready for research.
+So the homework are closer to an advisor's request than a typical textbook homework problem.
+They are less specific, more open ended, and focusing conveying an answer to other than most Physics and Astronomy homework problems.)

 ## How to use this book

 ## Why not other books